Online reservations available – you can now make an online reservation in the post entry quarantine (PEQ) facility in

-Important: The Mickleham Post-Entry Quarantine Facility has reached operational capacity and cannot take any further bookings for cats or dogs in 2016.
-There is limited space available in January 2017.
+Important: The Mickleham Post-Entry Quarantine Facility has reached operational capacity and cannot take any further bookings for dogs until April 2017.
+Bookings for cats can still be made but space is limited.

 Please refer to Post-Entry Quarantine Reservations and submit your reservation as soon as possible to avoid any disappointment or delays with your animal’s intended arrival date.